percona/percona-monitoring-plugins/docs/nagios/index.rst

 cause false alarms and noise, and don't encourage good practices to monitor what matters.

-These templates offer the following improvements:
+These plugins offer the following improvements:

 * Created by MySQL experts.
 * Good documentation.